mart-mihkel/data-eng-project/README.md

 1. **Traffic Accidents Dataset**:
    - Contains details about accidents, such as date, location, severity, and participants.
+   - COnsisted of traffic accident with at least one injured person from 2011 to 2024.
    - Source: Estonian Open Data Portal.
-   - Link to the dataset - https://avaandmed.eesti.ee/datasets/inimkannatanutega-liiklusonnetuste-andmed
    - Link to the dataset: [Traffic Accidents Dataset](https://avaandmed.eesti.ee/datasets/inimkannatanutega-liiklusonnetuste-andmed)
 2. **Weather Data**:
-   - Includes hourly weather conditions (precipitation, temperature, wind speed).
+   - Includes hourly weather conditions (precipitation, temperature, wind speed, etc).
+   - Actually consisted of 27 datasets, for 27 different weather stations in Estonia, with data from 2004 to 2024.
-   - Source: Open-Meteo API.
+   - Source: Estonian Weather Service.
    - Link to the dataset: [Weather Data](https://www.ilmateenistus.ee/kliima/ajaloolised-ilmaandmed/)
 3. **Traffic Volume Data**:
-   - Provides vehicle counts on Estonian highways and roads.
+   - Provides daily vehicle counts on Estonian highways and roads.
+   - Data from 2017 to 2023, earlier years were only available in non-machinereadable .pdf files.
-   - Source: Transpordiamet.
+   - Source: Estonian Transport Administration.
    - Link to the dataset: [Traffic Volume Data](https://www.transpordiamet.ee/liiklussageduse-statistika)

 ---

-## **Star Schema**
+## **Data modelling with star schema**

 To organize the data for efficient analysis, we created a **star schema** with the following components see [schema.yml](./dbt/models/star/schema.yml):

 1. **Fact Table**:
-   - `accident_fact`: Captures accident-related metrics (e.g., number of injuries, fatalities).
+   - `accident_fact`: Captures accident-related metrics (e.g., number of injuries, fatalities) and contains keys to all the dimension tables.
 2. **Dimension Tables**:
    - `time_dim`: Temporal data (year, month, day, weekday).
    - `location_dim`: Spatial data (county, urban/rural, municipality).